franklinqin0/blog/docs/blog/machine_learning.md

 ### Dropout

 Dropout [^2] is a technique for regularizing neural networks by randomly setting some features to zero during the forward pass.
 While training, dropout is implemented by only keeping a neuron active with some probability p (a hyperparameter), or setting it to zero otherwise.
-The Dropout technique would help your Neural Network to perform better on Test data.
+The Dropout technique would help your Neural Network to perform better on test data.

-We want to repeat the approach that we saw above for Batch Normalization, but this time for Dropout.
-Let us thus first have a look at the implementation and then compare two networks with each other where one is using Dropout and one is not.

 ### Vanishing Gradient Problem